 - Bucket or wheelbarrow

 - Drill or paddle mixer

 All substrates must be completely solid, dry, structurally sound and free from loose particles.
 Highly absorbent substrates should be primed with a latex bonding agent.
 All masonry and cementitious substrates must be primed at the rate of two parts water to one part Easy Mix Prime & Bind, prior to installation of Easy Mix Traditional Floor Screed.

 Each 20kg bag of Traditional Floor Screed will cover approximately 1m2 at a thickness of 10mm.

 It is essential that movement joints are carried through the tile, adhesive and screed, and are kept free from dust, adhesive and other contaminants.

 Add one litre of clean water and one litre of Easy Mix Prime & Bind per 20kg of Screed to a clean bucket.
-Mix contents together using a high speed drill mixer on a low speed, until the screed is smooth and homogenous.
+Mix contents together using a high-speed drill mixer on low speed, until the screed is smooth and homogenous.

 Place the mixed product onto the area to be ‘screeded’ and screed to the desired thickness and plane using an appropriate straight-edge.
 Apply the desired surface finish using a wooden or polyurethane float.
 Discard any material that has exceeded the pot life or working time of the product.

 Tiles may be installed immediately using the ‘Wet-Bed Method’ or with an appropriate tile adhesive once the screed has fully cured, (usually after seven days).